frier-sam/dynamic_saas/README.md

-# Dynamic SaaS Generator
+# Dynamic SaaS

 A platform that enables users to create custom SaaS applications through natural language conversations with an AI assistant.

 ## Overview

-The Dynamic SaaS Generator allows users to describe the application they need in natural language.
+The Dynamic SaaS  allows users to describe the application they need in natural language.
 The AI then:

 1. Creates appropriate database structures
 2. Generates user interfaces